BSalita/SH_Bidding/The Pipelines to Superhuman Bridge Analysis and Bidding.md

 # The Pipelines to Superhuman Bidding in  Contract Bridge

+This document describes the methodology to be used to attain a superhuman level of bridge bidding.
+The project uses deterministic methods to achieve its goal.

 ### **Pipeline 1: Create Training Dataset**

 Create a dataset of structured game data suitable for training AI to bid at superhuman level.